edgarpf/aws-csaa-tips/README.md

 ## S3 (Simple Storage Service)

 - Transferring data from an EC2 instance to Amazon S3, Amazon Glacier, Amazon DynamoDB, Amazon SES, Amazon SQS, or Amazon SimpleDB in the same AWS Region has no cost at all.

+- You need to enable Cross-Region Replication to ensure that your S3 bucket would not be affected even if there is an outage in one of the Availability Zones or a regional service failure.

+- To host a static website, you configure an Amazon S3 bucket for website hosting, and then upload your website content to the bucket.
+The website is then available at the AWS Region-specific website endpoint of the bucket, which is in one of the following formats:

+   * <bucket-name>.s3-website-<AWS-region>.amazonaws.com

 - By using Versioning and enabling MFA (Multi-Factor Authentication) Delete, you can secure and recover your S3 objects from accidental deletion or overwrite.